 Good Energy’s approach to building a buying group combines the best of collective action and independent decision making.
 Good Energy coordinated these six municipalities to combine their buying power to procure a common electricity supplier – with no intergovernmental agreements needed.
 Importantly, each city and town retains its own distinct program and branding and makes its own decisions about the types of electricity options their CEA offers.

 Diverse Electricity Options

 The six communities have each chosen to offer a similar array of electricity product options, as shown below.
 The options provide something for everyone – from lowest cost to maximum renewable energy.

 All CEA programs have a standard product, which is the product into which eligible customers are automatically enrolled, unless they choose to opt-out.
-Each of the six communities has chosen a green standard product, which is meant to be a win-win both economically and environmentally.
+Each of the seven communities has chosen a green standard product, which is meant to be a win-win both economically and environmentally.
 The green standard product will include voluntary renewable energy while still aiming to provide cost savings.

 Supporting New Renewable Energy

 The six communities have chosen to support renewable energy sources only within New England (designated as RI New), with as much as possible from Rhode Island.
 Some of the Rhode Island-based projects which the programs will support include solar built on brownfields in North Providence and Johnston and wind located in Providence, Coventry and Narragansett.
 The Rhode Island-based renewable energy will be sourced through the Green Energy Consumers Alliance, a non-profit dedicated to expanding renewable energy in our region.

 Driving the State Forward